jon-jacky/Piety/browser/README.md

 - **div** - Most *div* tags are not rendered.
 Only a few *div* classes are supported.
 The are rendered like paragraphs.

+We require matching closing tags for every tag that uses them (all but *img* and *br*).
+We tried to code some error recovery, but unmatched tags often result in scrambled or missing text in the rendered *.htxt* buffer.

+Text that comes after an unmatched paragraph tag *<p>* that has no closing tag *</p>* might not appear in the rendered *.htxt* buffer.
+If you suspect there is text that is not being rendered, you can look for it in the raw *.html* buffer.

+Sometimes, text that appears in the raw *.html* buffer appears twice in the rendered *.htxt* buffer.

 ### div Classes ###

 Only *div* tags whose *class* attributes have a few particular values